ComputationalRadiationPhysics/InFlow/README.md

 * sklearn

 All the above packages can be installed using ```pip``` command.
-To set up the environment, you need to download the publicly available torchvision datasets such as MNIST, FashionMNIST, SVHN, CIFAR-10 etc as image files and keep each of the datasets in separate folders in the project directory.
+To set up the environment, you need to download the publicly available torchvision datasets such as MNIST, FashionMNIST, SVHN, CIFAR-10 etc as image files and keep each of the datasets in separate folders of the project directory.

 ## Training